 Learning how to cut cauliflower was a game-changer for me.
 Before I knew how to do it, I would cut it a different way every time with varying results.
-But no more, now that I’ve mastered this technique.
+But not any more, now that I have mastered this technique.

-The key to success is to use the right size knife.
-We used the 7-5/8" Petite Chef, but you could also use a 9-1/4" French Chef if it’s a really big head of cauliflower.
+The key to success is using the right size knife.
+We used the 7-5/8" Petite Chef on a medium-sized head of cauliflower, but you could use the longer 9-1/4" French Chef if the head is larger.
 As with any knife skill, remember go slow at first.
-The more you practice it the better you’ll get at it.
+The more you practice, the better you’ll get at doing it.

 How to Cut Cauliflower